 Tips and Tricks for Self Editing:

 Remove all “insider” references.
 (Anything only your group would understand.)
-You might have included a welcome, or some announcements, or other inside jokes or group-specific references in your manuscript (like, “Remember what Jackson did with those Skittles last year at Toast?
+You might have included a welcome or some announcements, or other inside jokes or group-specific references in your manuscript (like, “Remember what Jackson did with those Skittles last year at Toast?
 That was crazy!”), but these won’t help someone else who is using your content.
 So, delete them.

 Edit the content so it makes sense even though you are not the one presenting it.
 When you taught the lesson to your students, you may have included an amazing personal illustration from that near-death experience you had while swimming with a giant tortoise in the Galapagos Islands.
 We’re willing to bet the youth worker who uses this lesson in her youth group hasn’t had the same experience.
 Add a TEACHER NOTE above/before the illustration to give users an idea of what type of illustrations or media they might use as alternatives to make the same point.
 For example: [TEACHER NOTE: Tell a story about a time when you had a near-death experience or felt deep, intense fear.]

-What to Include With Your Teaching Submission:
+What to Include In Your Teaching Submission:

 The files you submit are largely dependent on what files you actually use in your local setting, but here are a few guidelines for file types you may choose to include: